New product launch: 10 steps to a successful release

 Step 7: Choose the right distribution channels

-Here are some ways to sell your product:
+Here are five ways to sell your product:

-- Traditional retail: in physical shops and on market stalls
+- Traditional retail: Sell in physical shops and market stalls

-- Wholesale: in large quantities at low prices
+- Wholesale: Sell in large quantities at discounted prices

-- Direct sales: straight to the customer – such as door-to-door
+- Direct sales: Sell straight to customers through door-to-door or personal contact

-- Subscription services: selling a product or service on a recurring basis
+- Subscription services: Sell products or services on a recurring basis

 Choose distribution channels that fit your product and market.
 For example, use direct sales for luxury goods and wholesale for cleaning supplies.